 3. Certificates of deposit, investment certificates or share accounts that are payable or assigned to the state treasurer, issued by a credit union doing business in this state and fully insured by the national credit union administration or any successor institution.

-N. The superintendent shall deposit the cash or alternatives to cash received under this section with the state treasurer.
+N. The deputy director shall deposit the cash or alternatives to cash received under this section with the state treasurer.
 The state treasurer shall hold the cash or alternatives to cash in the name of this state to guarantee the faithful performance of all legal obligations of the person required to post bond pursuant to this section.
 The person is entitled to receive any accrued interest earned from the alternatives to cash.
 The state treasurer may impose a fee to reimburse the state treasurer for administrative expenses.
-The fee shall not exceed ten dollars for each cash or alternatives to cash deposit and shall be paid by the applicant or licensee.
+The fee shall not exceed $10 for each cash or alternatives to cash deposit and shall be paid by the applicant or licensee.
 The state treasurer may prescribe rules relating to the terms and conditions of each type of security provided by this section.

 1. The date of substitution of a bond for a cash alternative.